electric-eloquence/gulp4-run-sequence/README.md

 `ignoreUndefinedTasks` no longer applies because all falsey arguments will be skipped without a warning.
-The logic follows the best practice of looking for positives, rather than looking for a subset of the infinite set of negatives, in order to warn that there's a negative, only to skip it or exit on it.
+The logic follows the best practice of looking for positive matches, rather than looking for a subset of the infinite set of negative matches, in order to warn that there's a negative match, only to skip it or exit on it.

 ### Acknowledgements